 The Internet Explorer 8 tutorial series shows you some things you can do with Microsoft's popular web browser.

-Once you have looked through the articles, you can change some options to suit your own situation.
-You are also able to easily speed up IE8, or reinstall Internet Explorer 8 if you need to.
+Once you have looked through the articles, you can change some options to suit your situation.
+You can also easily speed up IE8, or reinstall Internet Explorer 8 if you need to.

 This is the first of a six part series.
 Here I introduce you to some new features in IE8, such as Accelerators and InPrivate Browsing.

 Part Two continues to introduce new features of the browser software, such as the SmartScreen and Smart Address Bar Searches.

 Part Three shows you how to change certain options such as enabling parental controls and deleting Internet Explorer history.

 Is your Internet Explorer Slow?
 Part four shows you how to speed up IE with minimal effort.

 Part five continues with more suggestions on how to stop Internet Explorer Running Slow.

 Part six shows you how to Reinstall Internet Explorer.
 Sometimes it is necessary when all else fails.

 Each tutorial is littered with hints and tips on handy features that you may not be aware of.
 Keep and eye out for them.